eclipse-epsilon/epsilon-website/mkdocs/docs/doc/egl.md

 EGL provides language constructs that allow M2T transformations to designate regions of generated text as *protected*.
 Whenever an EGL program attempts to generate text, any protected regions that are encountered in the specified destination are preserved.

-Within an EGL program, protected regions are specified with the *preserve(String, String, String, Boolean, String)* method on the `out` keyword.
+Within an EGL program, protected regions are specified with the *preserve(String, String, String, Boolean, String)* method on the `out` built-in variable.
 The first two parameters define the comment delimiters of the target language.
 The other parameters provide the name, enable-state and content of the protected region, as illustrated in the listing below.

 ```egl
 [%=out.preserve("/*", "*/", "anId", true, "System.out.println(foo);")%]
 ```

 A protected region declaration may have many lines, and use many EGL variables in the contents definition.
-To enhance readability, EGL provides two additional methods on the `out` keyword: *startPreserve(String, String, String, Boolean)* and `stopPreserve`.
+To enhance readability, EGL provides two additional methods on the `out` built-in variable: *startPreserve(String, String, String, Boolean)* and `stopPreserve`.
 The listing below uses these to generate a protected region.

 ```egl
 [%=out.startPreserve("/*", "*/", "anId", true)%]